Royal Hospital Chelsea - facing figure court from the south grounds on a bright clear day.

 Executive Board has responsibility for day to day operations and the development of policy for the approval of the Board of Commissioners.
 The Executive Board is chaired by the Chief Executive Officer and comprises:

-• Chief Executive Officer - Gary Lashko;
+• Chief Executive Officer - David Richmond CBE;

 • Director of Health & Wellbeing - Dr Jeremy Tuck CBE;